TradeRES/toolbox-amiris-emlab/data/weatherpotentialNetherlands/readme.txt

 CF_files_from_prepareweatherdatapy
+CF 2050 use a factor to account for technology advances CF are values directly from renewable ninja.

-saves this weather data in amiris config weatheryears.xlsx
+save this weather data in amiris config 40weatheryears.xlsx